-3.2 Report
+4.1 Report

 - 1. Show pictures of:

-- (a) Your data-driven Cornell Box scene

-- (b) Your manually created cube
+- (a) A manually created cube

-- (c) Your generated cylinder
+- (b) A generated cylinder

-- (d) A top-view of a flat heightfield, showing the tessellation
+- (c) A top-view of a flat heightfield, showing the tessellation in wireframe

-- (e) A visually interesting scene using your heightfield, cylinder, cube, and any other objects of your choice.
-You may turn off the wireframe outlines for this shot to improve the appearance.
+- (d) A visually-compelling scene using your heightfield, and any other objects of your choice.
+You may turn off the wireframe outlines for this shot to improve the appearance, and should choose appropriate lighting and skybox values.